Tell a friend:

 Entry points to your site

 First impressions are very important to the casual visitor.
 On your front page, and on key 'head of section' pages, get your messages across clearly and succinctly.
 It should be possible to take in the broad content and purpose of the page at a glance.
-So, everything important has to be visible without scrolling down.
-(If people need to scroll across using a "normal" sized browser window, something is wrong.)
+So, everything important has to be visible without scrolling down, and should never need to scoll across, regardless of what device they are using.

 Entry points and search engines